BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 ![Ekran görüntüsü 2024-06-17 124703](https://github.com/BILGI-IE-423/ie423-2024-termproject-codecharmers/assets/159184426/d57afbe2-74bc-4a23-9da3-e15b7a9c401a)
 *Figure 7: Sentiment Trends in Pre- and Post-COVID-19*

-Pre-COVID Genre Usage: The bar chart shows high usage of Education and Photography apps before the pandemic, with other genres having significantly lower usage rates.
+**Pre-COVID Genre Usage**: The bar chart shows high usage of Education and Photography apps before the pandemic, with other genres having significantly lower usage rates.
-During COVID Genre Usage: There's a noticeable shift in genre usage during the pandemic, with Education and Photography remaining dominant, but there's a slight decrease in their proportion, indicating a diversification in app usage.
+**During COVID Genre Usage**: There's a noticeable shift in genre usage during the pandemic, with Education and Photography remaining dominant, but there's a slight decrease in their proportion, indicating a diversification in app usage.

 ![Ekran görüntüsü 2024-06-17 132444](https://github.com/BILGI-IE-423/ie423-2024-termproject-codecharmers/assets/159184426/99834023-aa77-4f5d-8633-5adea258bc9e)
 *Figure 8: Pre-COVID Genre Usage*